curl/curl/docs/CHECKSRC.md

 warnings you are interested in.
 The format of the file is to enable one warning per line like so: `enable <EXTENDEDWARNING>`

-Currently there is one extended warning which can be enabled:
+Currently these are the extended warnings which can be enabled:

 - `COPYRIGHTYEAR`: the current changeset has not updated the copyright year in the source file

+- `STRERROR`: use of banned function strerror()

 ## Ignore certain warnings